dds-nbis/pvq-schema/schema-generation/schema-generator/SCHEMA_GUIDE.md

 - `*NonUsCountry` (the country, as a 3 letter GENC country code, such as "CAN" for Canada)
 - `*NonUsIsUsgFacility` (a yes/no question indicating if the address is on a US government facility abroad, such as diplomatic facilities or military bases)
 - `*NonUsUsgFacilityName` (the name of the US government facility, if any)
-- `*NonUsUsgUsgFacilityPostcode` (the APO/FPO/DPO/Zipcode of the US government facility abroad, if any)
+- `*NonUsUsgFacilityPostcode` (the APO/FPO/DPO/Zipcode of the US government facility abroad, if any)

 For example, here are the address property names for a non-US residence in section 5: